pammacdotnet/TypstPaper/paper.typ

 Beyond basic syntax, Typst allows for advanced customization of mathematical expressions.
 Matrices can be defined using the `mat` function, which accepts semicolon-separated rows and comma-separated columns, such as `$mat(1, 2; 3, 4)$` to render a $2 times 2$ matrix.
 Typst also supports piecewise functions through the `cases` function, enabling the definition of functions with multiple conditions in a clear format.
 Moreover, text can be incorporated within math expressions by enclosing it in double quotes, like `$x > 0 "if" y < 1$`.
 For users who prefer using Unicode symbols directly, Typst accommodates this as well, allowing for a more natural input of mathematical notation.
 #figure(
   code-grid("physica example.typ", left-column: 1.5fr),
-  caption: [Example of advanced math with the #Physica package#footnote[https://typst.app/universe/package/physica]],
+  caption: [Example of advanced math with the #Physica package],
   kind: image,
   placement: none,
 ) <fig:physica>